csinva/csinva.github.io/_notes/ai/possible_minds.md

 - could ai actually produce more leisure?

+# 22 - algorists dream of objectivity (peter galison)
+- science historian
+- stories of dangerous technologies have been repeated (e.g. nanoscience, recombinant DNA)
+- review in psychology found objective models outperformed groups of human clinicians ("prediction procedures: the clinical-statistical controversy")
+- people initially started w/ drawing things
+	- then shifted to more objective measures (e.g. microscope)
+	- then slight shift away (e.g. humans outperformed algorithms at things)
+- objectivity is not everything

+# 23 - the rights of machines (george church)
+- machines should increasingly get rights as those of humans
+- potential for AI to make humans smarter as well

 ---

 # Rodney Brooks: The inhuman mess our machines have got us into